HEALTH AND SAFETY POLICY

 All staff have a statutory obligation to co-operate with the requirements of this policy and to take care of their own health and safety and that of others affected by their activities by:

-The Site manager is responsible for undertaking a wide range of typical health and safety related duties on behalf of, and under the direction of the responsible manager.
-He is to work within the parameters of any provided training and in accordance with risk assessments and the on-site safe working practices.
-He is to work within his level of competence and seek appropriate guidance and direction from the headteacher and/or the Children’s Services Health & Safety Team as required.
+The Site Manager is responsible for undertaking a wide range of typical health and safety related duties on behalf of, and under the direction of the responsible manager.
+They are to work within the parameters of any provided training and in accordance with risk assessments and the on-site safe working practices.
+They are to work within their level of competence and seek appropriate guidance and direction from the headteacher and/or the Children’s Services Health & Safety Team as required.

 On-Site Health & Safety Co-ordinator/Officer

-The on-site health & safety co-ordinator to the school will manage, advise and co-ordinate local safety matters on behalf of, and under the direction of the responsible manager.
-He is to work within his level of competence and seek appropriate guidance and direction from the headteacher and/or the Children’s Services Health & Safety Team as required.
+The on-site health & safety officer/co-ordinator to the school/premises will manage, advise and co-ordinate local safety matters on behalf of, and under the direction of the responsible manager.
+They are to work within their level of competence and seek appropriate guidance and direction from the headteacher and/or the Children’s Services Health & Safety Team as required.

 All Teachers & Supervisors